GH-Sri/AlphaTaxonomy/Models/Models.md

 | BIOLOGICAL PRODUCTS (NO DIAGNOSTIC SUBSTANCES)|  ELECTRIC SERVICES   |MOTOR VEHICLE PARTS & ACCESSORIES|   MOTOR VEHICLE PARTS & ACCESSORIES|   NATIONAL COMMERCIAL BANKS|
 | SURGICAL & MEDICAL INSTRUMENTS & APPARATUS   |OIL & GAS FIELD SERVICES| ELECTRONIC CON TORS|  PRINTED CIRCUIT BOARDS|  SAVINGS INSTITUTION FEDERALLY CHARTERED|

-#### Weighting
-In addition, we used cos similarity to help calculate distances between companies in the clusters, both from one another, as well as from their respective sectors and industries.
-These distances were converted into a weighting scheme to better understand the relationships between words and data points.
-These weights are available to view in the infinite scroll data visualization after clicking on a company.

 ## Operations & Maintenance (O&M)